 - 6.4.1 Tenders (including all supporting information, if any) must be received by the Closing Date and Closing Time.
-Tenderers must also complete Attachment A 'Supplement Tender Response' and Attachment B 'Audit hours and fees' as part of their response and not amend any of the questions provided.
+Tenderers must also complete Attachment A 'Supplementary Tender Response' and Attachment B 'Audit hours and fees' as part of their response and not amend any of the questions provided.
+Tenderers must also complete the online Third Party Information Security self-assessment.
 Prices, responses and other information provided in the tender must be in writing and in English.
-The tender price must be in Australian dollars. - 6.4.2 The Tender must be submitted electronically to the electronic tender box for this RFT via the NSW Department of Finance, Services and Innovation tenders website at: www.tenders.nsw.gov.au (Login in as a system user, locate the web page for this RFT, and follow the on screen instructions to lodge the tender).
+The tender price must be in Australian dollars. - 6.4.2 The Tender must be submitted electronically to the electronic tender box for this RFT via the tenders website at: www.tenders.nsw.gov.au (Login in as a system user, locate the web page for this RFT, and follow the on screen instructions to lodge the tender).
 The lodgement can only be made by a registered system user of the NSW Government eTendering system. - 6.4.3 Tenderers should notify the Contact Officer in writing on or before the Closing Date and Time if they find any discrepancy, error or omission in this RFT.